phosphore/whatsapp-blue/README.md

 ![](http://lorenzostella.it/git/icon-50.png) Whatsapp Blue
 =============

-This project it's in its early development stage.
+This project is in its early development stage.
 Come back later! :squirrel:

 New here and want to contribute?
 Take a moment to read the [wiki](https://github.com/phosphore/whatsapp-blue/wiki)!